ethereum-optimism/optimism/specs/glossary.md

 The fork choice rule is the rule used to determined which block is to be considered as the head of a blockchain.
 On L1, this is determined by the proof of stake rules.

-L2 also has a fork choice rule, although the rules vary depending on whether we want the sequencer-confirmed head, the on-chain-confirmed head, or the on-chain-finalized head.
+L2 also has a fork choice rule, although the rules vary depending on whether we want the [safe L2 head][safe-l2-head], the [unsafe L2 head][unsafe-l2-head] or the [finalized L2 head][finalized-l2-head].

-> TODO: define and link to those concepts

 ## Priority Gas Auction